PrinceOfCzechia/Dogfight/README.md

 Space or Left Shift to shoot a single bullet

 Several airships are spawned with random coordinates and rotation, once hit five times by a bullet, they explode.
-TODO: Make the explosion disappear after a certain amount of time
+TODO: add an option to win/lose the game hard TODO: add a semi-intelligent oponent plane